 Breck has played the game his entire life whether that was at camps, clinics, individual workouts, or his school teams he wouldn’t have accomplished what he did without the help and guidance of his father, coaches, and mentors over the years.
 Now it’s his turn to help and give back!
 Hoop ‘Til It Hurts couldn’t be a more perfect place to do just that!

 Nancy Hughes has more than 30 years’ experience in B2B and B2C food and beverage, health and wellness, specialty ingredient, and nutraceutical markets.
-She is the founder and Chief Executive Officer at Apura Ingredients and acting EVP of Sales at Quintessence Nutraceuticals LLC.
+She is the co-founder and Chief Executive Officer at Apura Ingredients and acting EVP of Sales at Quintessence Nutraceuticals LLC.
 She led the strategic commercialization of Changzhou Niutang Chemical, Inc. in the U.S., securing $150 million annual sales commitments in the sweeteners and vitamins categories, achieving year-over-year double-digit growth.
 An elite strategist and esteemed within the ingredient industry, Nancy has partnered with global brand powerhouses including Coca-Cola, PepsiCo, Kraft Heinz, Mondelez International, Mars, Wrigley, Dr. Pepper Snapple and Pfizer in the development of long-term sustainable growth and product innovation strategies.

 During the successful course of her career, Nancy held senior executive positions with Unico-Perrigo, The NutraSweet Company, Monsanto, Helene Curtis Industries, Bristol-Meyer Squibb, Del Monte, and Unilever.
 She has launched over 200 products and technologies, generating multi-million-dollar revenue for her customers and companies.